bright/new-www/_posts/2017-10-09-iota-new-kid-in-cryptocurrency-town.md

 Even if the number of TODO's on the IOTA team's list is long, there are definitely some parts that can be used even today.

-Next time, we'll look into the ways we can interact with the Tangle and the potential use cases we might use IOTA for, even in its current state of maturity.
+[Next time](/blog/getting-started-with-iota), we'll look into the ways we can interact with the Tangle, even in its current state of maturity.